fallahn/xygine/tutorial/part_1/readme.md

 `finalise()` functions, which are overrides of the `App` class functions.
 These are used to correctly create, configure and tidy up any extra game-wide resources which you may use throughout the lifetime of the application.
-They are called automatically on startup and shutdown and should be used if a game requires any third party libraries such as a physics system which requires specific initialisation and shutdown.
+They are called automatically on startup and shutdown and should be used if a game uses any third party libraries such as a physics system which requires specific initialisation and shutdown.
 The initialise function returns a bool - this  should return false if any initialisation errors occur, particularly if initialising a third party library, as this will cause xygine to quit